nodepub/example-blog/README.md

 This is a very early implementation of NodePub, a simple CMS and blogging platform built with Silex and Symfony Components.

-Core functionality is still being worked out.
+Core functionality is still in flux.

 ## Basics